Riva Lehrer challenged portraiture to explain itself.

 Penguin Random House describes the book as the memoir of an artist born with disabilities who searches for freedom and connection in a society afraid of strange bodies.
 More important than the marketing line is the arc the publisher summarizes.
 Lehrer grows up under pressure to be fixed, only later joining artists and performers building disability culture, where disability becomes a site of creativity and resistance rather than lack.

 That storyline clarifies the broader project.
-Lehrer is not just correcting stereotypes one at a time.
+Lehrer is doing more than correcting stereotypes one at a time.
 She is working against an entire moral economy in which normalcy is treated as the condition for personhood.
 Her art and writing refuse that deal.

 The portraits therefore do more than dignify the subject.
 They change the viewer's burden.
 The viewer now has to account for their own gaze.